iherman/r2epub/README.md

 #### Environment variables

 * **`PORT` or `R2EPUB_PORT`:** the port number used by the server; failing these the default (i.e., 80) is used. (`PORT` takes precedence over `R2EPUB_PORT`.)
-* **`R2EPUB_LOCAL`:** By default, no URL-s on `localhost` are accepted, unless this environment variable set (the value of the variable is not relevant, only the setting is).
+* **`R2EPUB_LOCAL`:** no URL-s on `localhost` are accepted, unless this environment variable set (the value of the variable is not relevant, only the setting is).
 For security reasons this variable should not be set for deployed servers.
 * **`R2EPUB_MODIFIED_EPUB_FILES`:** A number of W3C specific files (logos, some css files) had to be adapted for EPUB 3 usage, and are retrieved from a separate site.
 At the moment, `https://www.ivan-herman.net/r2epub/` is used as a base URL for those files.
 However, if the variable is set, its value is used as a prefix for the copy of the files on the local file system and the files are read directly from the disc.
 (Typically, the value points at `docs/epub_assets/` in the local clone of the distribution.)

-    (Some server may have problems with a burst of access to the same base URL resulting in run-time error, hence the advantage to use this type of setup.)
+    (Some server may have problems with a burst of access to the same base URL resulting in run-time error, hence the advantage to use this local alternative to setup.)

 ### Usage